 - Resolve adverse effects on historic properties by developing and evaluating alternatives that could avoid, minimize, or mitigate those effects.

-Consulting parties in the Section 106 process include the federal agency, the State Historic Preservation Officer (SHPO), the ACHP, grantees, representatives of local governments, and organizations, businesses, and members of the general public who have an economic, social, or cultural interest in the project.
+Consulting Parties in the Section 106 process include the lead Federal agency, the State Historic Preservation Officer (SHPO), ACHP, grantees, representatives of local governments, and organizations, businesses, and members of the general public who have an economic, social, or cultural interest in the project.

 Section 106 Review for the Washington Union Station Expansion Project

-The Federal Railroad Administration (FRA) initiated Section 106 consultation with the District of Columbia State Historic Preservation Officer for the Washington Union Station Expansion Project (the Project) in November 2015.
+The Federal Railroad Administration (FRA) initiated Section 106 consultation with the District of Columbia SHPO for the Washington Union Station Expansion Project (Project) in November 2015.
 FRA then worked with the SHPO to identify consulting parties, who were formally invited to participate in the Section 106 consultation process in March 2016.

-The Section 106 process is being coordinated with the development of the Project’s Environmental Impact Statement (EIS) in accordance with the National Environmental Policy Act (NEPA).
-In addition to meeting with consulting parties, FRA will provide information at public meetings held throughout the NEPA process about the Project’s potential to affect historic properties.
+The Section 106 process is coordinated with the development of the Project’s Environmental Impact Statement (EIS) in accordance with the National Environmental Policy Act (NEPA).
+In addition to meeting with consulting parties, FRA provides information at public meetings held throughout the NEPA process about the Project’s potential to affect historic properties.